15 Different Types of Geckos in South Africa

 Geckos are nocturnal reptiles that measure about 13 cm in length.
 The Bibron’s Gecko is endemic to southern parts of the Western Cape, from Uitenhage southwards to Elgin and Mossel Bay.

 Its carapace color ranges from dark brown to black with a scattering of white spots.
-It has a distinct white line that runs down its back and sides, stopping at the anterior end.
+It has a distinct white line runs down its back and sides, stopping at the anterior end.

 The eye sockets are deep red with a line running through them, while the iris is green or yellowish-green.